 Legacy offers a rich array of experiences and activities, hosting between 10 and 12 events each semester specifically designed to further the growth, development, and leadership potential of students.
 From hosting prominent leaders from diverse fields and industries and conducting challenging outdoor experiences, to facilitating reflective workshops and holding our annual favorites (e.g. Homecoming reunion, etiquette brunch), there is never a lull in Legacy’s efforts to challenge our students, stimulate thought, and push the boundaries of what it means to live a life of leadership.

-Throughout their experience, Legacy students meet every two weeks to catch up with one another and reflect on their leadership journey.
-Each session typically starts with a creative and interactive activity that sets the tone for the evening and then moves onto topics that go far beyond such traditional topics as communication or conflict resolution.
-From exploring students strengths to risk taking and failure, students are challenged to consider what it will truly mean to live a life a leadership beyond UConn.
+Throughout their experience, Legacy students meet often to catch up with one another and reflect on their leadership journey.
+Each session typically starts with a creative and interactive activity that sets the tone for the evening and then moves onto topics that go far beyond traditional topics such as communication or conflict resolution.
+From exploring students values to risk taking and failure, students are challenged to consider what it will truly mean to live a life a leadership beyond UConn.
 The bi-weeklies are one of the few Legacy experiences that are just for the students in the program.
 Most of the other Legacy experiences invite and include the Legacy Mentors and/or the broader campus community.
 Our Legacy students often mention how much they enjoy the sessions as an opportunity for them to sit back, reflect, and make connections while learning from one another.

 Legacy Students and Mentors turn out every fall for a thrilling rafting trip down the Deerfield River in western Massachusetts.
 With the support of trained river guides, participants face the rapids and test their communication, teamwork, and leadership skills.
 As one of the favorite experiential activities, both students and mentors are challenged to work as one during this demanding outing through the rapids.
 Everyone involved bravely faced the trials of the day, and whole-heartedly welcomed the fun and adventure of a new experience – even those who end up being ‘unintentional swimmers’.